 Most older children with aortic valve stenosis do not have any symptoms.
 As the narrowing becomes more severe, however, they may develop fatigue, shortness of breath, palpitations (sense of racing heart beat), fainting, or chest pain during sports or other vigorous activity.

-In adolescents, severe aortic valve stenosis may lead to sudden death, presumably because of an erratic heart rhythm caused by poor blood flow through the coronary arteries to the heart.
+In adolescents, severe aortic valve stenosis may lead to sudden death, most often during exercise, presumably because of an erratic heart rhythm caused by poor blood flow through the coronary arteries to the heart.

 A doctor suspects aortic valve stenosis after detecting a particular heart murmur and sometimes a clicking sound when listening to the heart.
 A heart murmur is a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures.

-Echocardiography (ultrasonography of the heart) will show the abnormal aortic valve and can measure the "tightness" of the valve.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more (ultrasonography of the heart) will show the abnormal aortic valve and can measure the "tightness" of the valve.
 Valve leakage (in which some blood flows back from the aorta into the heart) may also be present.
-Echocardiography will also show whether the left ventricle is thickened or stretched due to the stress of pumping blood through the narrowed valve.
+Echocardiography will also show whether the left ventricle is thickened, stretched, or weakened due to the stress of pumping blood through the narrowed valve.

-In infants with severe aortic valve stenosis, doctors may need to immediately give a drug, prostaglandin, that will reopen the ductus arteriosus, a blood vessel that connects the pulmonary artery and the aorta (see also Normal Fetal Circulation).
+In infants with severe aortic valve stenosis, doctors may need to immediately give a drug, prostaglandin, that will reopen the ductus arteriosus, a blood vessel that connects the pulmonary artery and the aorta (see also Normal Fetal Circulation Normal Fetal Circulation About one in 100 babies is born with a heart defect.
+Some are severe, but many are not.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ).
 Normally, the ductus arteriosus closes soon after birth.
 The reopened ductus can temporarily help supply blood to the body when too little is getting through the tight aortic valve.
 The drug is given by vein (intravenously).
 Urgent surgery or balloon valvuloplasty is needed soon after diagnosis.

 For children with severe narrowing or symptoms, the aortic valve must be widened or replaced.
-Widening the valve can be done during cardiac catheterization by a procedure called balloon valvuloplasty, or by surgery.
+Widening the valve can be done during cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more by a procedure called balloon valvuloplasty, or by surgery.
 For balloon valvuloplasty, a thin tube (catheter) with a balloon at its tip is passed through a blood vessel in the groin into the narrowed valve.
 The balloon is inflated and used to stretch the narrowed opening of the valve.